Pet Health Advice: The Ugly Truth About Pet Obesity

 Results come quickly if you cut back your pet’s food intake.

-Most importantly, make sure your pet takes frequent walks or gets other forms of exercise daily.
+Most importantly, ensure your pet takes frequent walks or gets other forms of exercise daily.

 You can expect your pet to lose 1-2 pounds per week.